UniMath/agda-unimath/src/category-theory/gaunt-categories.lagda.md

    [automorphism group](group-theory.automorphism-groups.md) is
    [trivial](group-theory.trivial-groups.md).

-Thus, gaunt categories is the common intersection of (univalent) categories and [strict categories](category-theory.strict-categories.md).
+Gaunt categories forms the common intersection of (univalent) categories and [strict categories](category-theory.strict-categories.md).
 We have the following diagram relating the different notions of "category":